veltzer/demos-jenkins/exercises/05_multi_branch_pipeline/exercise.md

 Documentation is [here](https://www.jenkins.io/doc/book/pipeline/multibranch)

-* Connect this project to one of your github repo.
+* Connect this project to one of your GitHub repo.

-* Create a branch called "feature_x" in your github repo.
+* Create a branch called "feature_x" in your GitHub repo.

 * Configure jenkins to run "Jenkinsfile" when there are commits to the "master/main" branch